-The AlgiScan® and the MAPstation® utilise pupillometry technique for the measurement of the pupillary dilation reflex which indicate the patient’s level of analgesia to the anesthetist.
+The AlgiScan® utilises pupillometry technique for the measurement of the pupillary dilation reflex which indicates the patient’s level of analgesia to the anesthetist.

 IDMED develops products in collaboration with healthcare professionals.
 Innovation, reliability and relevance are the core qualities of our devices.
 We put our technical knowledge to the service of an improved everyday clinical practice.